Station Name: DUNSTALL PARK

 Sources:

-Photo from the John Mann Collection.
+Photo from John Mann Collection

-Dunstall Park Station as shown on a 1902 map.
+Dunstall Park Station as shown on a 1903 map.

 Dunstall Park Station as shown on a 1944 map.
 The goods yard is seen below the station with the weighbridge below the signal box.
 The station only had limited goods facilities handling parcels and horse boxes.

-Photo from Tony Harden Collection
+Photo from John Mann Collection

 An up goods service is seen passing through Dunstall Park station in September 1962 on route towards Wolverhampton Low Level.
 The train was being hauled by '9400' class 0-6-0T No. 8464 which was built in October 1950.
 It would be withdrawn in December 1963.
 Behind the '9400' is an '8750' 0-6-0PT without number plates that was probably going for scrap.